Ready to bring your blog to life? First, you’ll need a blog hosting service.

-1. WordPress Free Blog Hosting
+1. WordPress.com Free Blog Hosting

 WordPress.com offers several paid plans in addition to a limited free plan.
 With the free hosting plan, you get 3GB of storage plus automatic updates and site backups.
 It includes Jetpack, but no other plugins.

-Additionally, there will be ads on your blog.

-Your domain will include "WordPress" in it like this: yoursite.wordpress.com, making the free service ideal for small-scale, personal blogs.
+Additionally, there will be ads on your blog, and your domain will include "WordPress" in it (like this: yoursite.wordpress.com), making the free service ideal for small-scale, personal blogs.

 2. Wix Free Blog Hosting

-Wix is a beginner-friendly hosting site with a free plan for bloggers that includes security monitoring, 500MB of cloud storage, and 500MB bandwidth.
+Wix is a beginner-friendly hosting site with a free plan for bloggers that includes security monitoring, 500MB of cloud storage, and 500MB of bandwidth.